 - Sprinkle with a whole lot of cinnamon and sugar, and repeat with your other balls.

 - Bake for 30 minutes or until golden brown.
-Cool on cooling rack, and slice into 1¼ inch pieces.
+Cool on cooling rack, and then slice into 1 1/4 inch pieces.